Why You Need to Ask Better Questions

 What can you do right now to change, start, grow, learn and embrace possibility, opportunity and uncertainty?

-I know first hand how powerful action is in the face of uncertainty is, but if you don’t believe me, ask Betsy & Warren or Britt or Chris or Scott.
+Action is powerful in the face of uncertainty.
 People are changing every day.
 Is today your day?

 Do it.
 It’s awesome.